 - 117: The Symbol is constructed from the number 117.
 It's the CoreWave number.

 The Core Wave Web site contains patterns using these

 numbers in its animation, graphics, randomization and other technical aspects. --m.h.

-Secondary colors are blue, red and yellow in that order.
+Secondary colors are green and brown.

 The fundamental musical pattern for Game II is best exemlified by Peter Gabriels's masterpiece "Passion," the soundtrack for

 "The Last Temptation of Christ."
 It draws upon ancient drumbeats, instruments, and melodies from a variety of cultures and